delfick/credo/README.rst

 Credo
 =====

-The python version of Credulous
+The python implementation of Credulous (https://github.com/realestate-com-au/credulous)

-Credo is a credential management program for amazon credentials written in golang.
-It can be found at https://github.com/realestate-com-au/credulous
+Essentially, it's a credential management program written with amazon credentials in mind.
+It uses your ssh key pairs to keep your credentials encrypted on disk untill you need to use them.

 Installation
 ------------